Trail Studio Hong Kong brand logo – professional photo printing and framing

 The alternation of Chinese and Western, new and old things in the Mid-Levels is an interesting and unique feature of Hong Kong.
 This fusion is particularly easy to notice when looking down hill from the slope.
 (Hahnemühle Photo Rag Pearl & aluminum frame)

-Night view of Central (photogrpahed in 2006)
+Central Nightscape (photogrpahed in 2006)

 Although the old Central Pier clock tower has been preserved, it has yet to be restored, leaving us with only photographs as a window into its past.
 Preservation is not just about retaining objects but about safeguarding history.
 Old photographs has the power to reveal the relationship between bygone objects and the environment and culture of their time.
 (Harman by Hahnemühle Gloss Art Fibre & aluminum frame)